9 Best Air Miles Credit Cards in Singapore (2023)

 Good rewards credit cards offer high bonus points for the latter, making it possible to earn air miles more quickly.
 For example, the HSBC Revolution Credit Card we discussed above earns you the equivalent of 4 miles per $1 on online shopping and contactless payments.

-However there are usually reward caps on these—for example, the HSBC Revolution card limits you to 10,000 reward points per month, which may not be a large enough cap for heavier spenders.
+However there are usually reward caps on these—for example, the HSBC Revolution card limits you to 9,000 Bonus reward points per month (about $1,000 spend), which may not be a large enough cap for heavier spenders (there’s no cap for the base points though).
 The best card (or combo of cards) really depends on your actual spending habits.

 So if you want to be really thorough, check out some of the best rewards credit cards in Singapore as well.